The David R. Cheriton School of Computer Science in the Faculty of Mathematics at the University of Waterloo is constituted to:

 The process of appointment and renewal of the School Director is defined in University Policy 40.
 All other officers of the School shall usually be regular faculty members (as defined by University Policy 76) appointed by the Director; the Associate Directors of Undergraduate Studies and of Graduate Studies are typically appointed with consultation from the Directors of Undergraduate Studies and of Graduate Studies, respectively.
 The term of office for all of these positions is usually two years, with the possibility of renewal.
 For all officer positions except the Chair of Council, there is usually a stipend and some teaching reduction accompanying the position.
 An interim or acting officer can be appointed by the School Director when the office holder goes on leave or leaves the position before completing the term.

-The Director, Vice Director, and Directors of Graduate Studies, Infrastructure, Undergraduate Studies, and Women in Computer Science shall serve as the School Executive Committee, which will typically meet weekly and advise the Director.
+The Director, Associate Director, and Directors of Graduate Studies, Infrastructure, Undergraduate Studies, and Women in Computer Science shall serve as the School Executive Committee, which will typically meet weekly and advise the Director.

 3. Standing Committees